SvenMichaelKlose/phitamine/README.md

 ### How phitamine deals with URLs and actions

-phitamine processes an URL directory by directory.
-When a directoriy's name is associated with a handler (called `action') that handler is called, so it can configure the application or claim a part in the page generated in TPL-MAIN called in your 'toplevel.lisp'.
+phitamine processes an URL directory by directory from left to right.
+When a directoriy's name is associated with an action handler, that handler is called, so it can configure the application before something is output.

 If phitamine hits a component for which no action was defined, it issues the good old mood–shifting ERROR 404 PAGE NOT FOUND.